 Yields have been on the rise the past couple of weeks, with that for 10-year Treasury bonds hitting a 2-year high at 2.89% last Monday.
 That marks the fifth time in the past 6 days that yields have surged higher!

 However, despite the rise in yields, we have yet to see a similar move on USD/JPY, as the pair has failed to rally above 98.00.

 What the heck is causing all the commotion in the markets?
 My guess is that it’s because of “Septaper.”

 About a month after Fed Reserve head honcho Ben Bernanke announced that the bank could taper asset purchases in June, USD/JPY and bond yields began to diverge.
 It would seem that investors soon became worried about the consequences of the Fed’s decision.
 Given that the outlook for the economy is still uncertain, investors have chosen to reduce their exposure to U.S. assets.

 Now the question on everyone’s mind is, will the economy continue its path to recovery even when the Fed lessens its stimulus?

-The consensus is for the Fed announce tapering in its next statement on September.
+The consensus is for the Fed to announce tapering in its next statement in September.
 However, if yields continue to rise and make it more expensive for the Fed to pay back its IOUs, we could hear the central bank downplay its excitement over taking a step back from asset purchases.

 Some market junkies are particularly eyeing the 3.00% level.
 If yields are at that level or higher, the Fed to lessen the amount it tapers or it could hint that further reduction won’t come anytime soon.
 Heck, there are those who even say that Septaper may not happen at all!